atbaker/docker-workshop/exercise-1.md

 # Exercise 1: Docker basics

-This exercise will make sure you understand the fundamental concepts of Docker and end with you running the Docker "Hello World" on your laptop.
+This exercise will make sure you understand the fundamental concepts of Docker.
 You don't need to have Docker installed to complete this exercise.

 ## What is Docker?